PaperMtn/slack-watchman-enterprise-grid/docs/signatures.md

 pattern: # Regex pattern to filter out false positives
 ```

-Signatures are stored in the directory `signatures`, so you can see examples there.
+Signatures are stored in the directory `src/signatures`, so you can see examples there.

 **Tombstone**
 Whether to use the Slack Enterprise Grid tombstone feature on matches to this signature.
 This removes the message/file and replaces it with placeholder text informing users the file has been removed, and is being reviewed.